Thank you! You donated and we cleaned 3,500+ pieces to Cara Collective!

 Should You Wash Winter Clothes Before Storing Them?

 Yes — always clean winter garments before storage.
-Even if items look clean, invisible residues like sweat, skin oils, food particles, and pollution attract mold and insects.
+Even if they look clean, sweat, skin oils, and pollution can attract mold and insects.
+Heavy coats and structured garments especially benefit from professional cleaning before being stored for months.

 How Dry Should Clothes Be Before Storage?